-A B+ rating means that the crime rate is slightly lower than that of an average American city.
-Rutherglen is in the 69th percentile of safety, meaning that 31% of cities are safer and 69% of cities are more dangerous.
+Rutherglen is a city located in Scotland, and it has a B+ rating when it comes to safety.
+This means that the crime rate is slightly lower than the average American city.
+In fact, Rutherglen is in the 69th percentile of safety, meaning that 31% of cities are safer and 69% of cities are more dangerous.
 This analysis applies only to the appropriate Rutherglen limits.
-See the table of nearby places below for nearby cities.

-Rutherglen is absolutely fine, especially in the area you're viewing.
-Some parts of Rutherglen and Cambuslang are still among the most disadvantaged in Scotland, according to grim new statistics.
+When it comes to the area you're viewing, Rutherglen is absolutely fine.
+However, some parts of Rutherglen and Cambuslang are still among the most disadvantaged in Scotland, according to recent statistics.
 Central Rutherglen is among the top 200 in terms of deprivation and occupies the 66th worst criminal zone.
-While it may be the hometown of celebrities such as Supertramp bassist Dougie Thomson and Robbie Coltrane, who played Hagrid in the Harry Potter film series, Rutherglen's entry into iLiveHere isn't too positive.
+Rutherglen may be the hometown of celebrities such as Supertramp bassist Dougie Thomson and Robbie Coltrane, who played Hagrid in the Harry Potter film series, but its entry into iLiveHere isn't too positive.

 A resident of Greenock took the opportunity to complain about the city's gangs, which they claim are looking for anyone to at least verbally abuse and intimidate.
-Like the resident of Greenock, they were outraged by their local fellow citizens, describing them as irritable at birth and attracted like moths to big, exhausted compact cars.
+The resident of Greenock was outraged by their local fellow citizens, describing them as irritable at birth and attracted like moths to big, exhausted compact cars.
 This critic went further and even criticized the way their neighbors speak, describing them as incoherent and nasal for too much Buckfast.
 When addressing young people with dental problems, the critic described his local fellow citizens as having a uniform rat face, thin as poker and blue skin.